andrewelkins/cabinet/README.md

     $ php artisan confide:routes --controller Uploader

+<a name="config"></a>
-#### Using custom form for upload
+#### Using custom form for upload and other configuration options.

 First, publish the config files:

     $ php artisan config:publish andrew13/cabinet

 Then edit the view names in `app/config/packages/andrew13/confide/config.php`.

-Need to add publish the public folder
+Further, you can change the location of the uploads, type of upload files, and many more options!

 #### RESTful controller